Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 end_process:;

-11. After the process ends for this user, we will use the auto exit functionality to re-login.
-The main function will then run again and process the next user's records.
-The auto exit functionality is explained in more detail in a previous example, so we will merely show the code below.
+12. After the process ends for this user, we will use the autoexit functionality to re-login.
+The main function will then re-run and process the next user's records.
+A previous example explains The autoexit functionality in more detail, so we will merely show the code below.

 if(SharedMemory('WS').read().autoexit)